 Costs & Financial Aid

-Program fee includes round-trip international airfare, transportation between cities in Europe, lodging (double or triple occupancy hotel rooms) for the dates of the program, breakfast each day and one (1) welcome dinner, classroom meeting space, and site visits and course-related activities.
+- Program fee includes transportation between cities in Europe, lodging in the host locations (double or triple occupancy hotel rooms) for the dates of the program, breakfast each day and one (1) welcome dinner, classroom meeting space, and site visits and course-related activities.
 Foreign Travel Health Insurance coverage is provided by CSUF for the duration of your travel abroad.